 All manuscripts should be prepared according to the Publication Manual of the American Psychological Association (6th edition) and should be double-spaced.Full-length Articles

 JSLW invites short reports on any aspect of second language writing.
-Short reports may offer critical descriptions of second language writing contexts, or they may report on preliminary research findings or on smaller aspects of a larger study.
+Short Communication may offer critical descriptions of second language writing contexts, or they may report on preliminary research findings or on smaller aspects of a larger study.
 We encourage manuscripts that bring attention to under-represented contexts of L2 writing and that, in doing so, contribute to building broad understanding of second language writing.
-Short reports should be accessible and relevant to our diverse international readership.
+Short Communication should be accessible and relevant to our diverse international readership.
 Submissions to this section should be 3,500-4,500 words in length, including references, tables, figures, and appendices.
 Longer manuscripts should be submitted to the full-length articles section.
 Please give a word count at the end of your short report.Forum

-Submissions to the Dialogue section respond to an article recently published in the JSLW.
-Dialogue manuscripts should be 2,500-3,500 words in length, including references, tables, and figures.Book Reviews
+Submissions to the Forum section respond to an article recently published in the JSLW.
+Forum manuscripts should be 2,500-3,500 words in length, including references, tables, and figures.Book Reviews

 Contributions to this section are invited by the section editor, Dwight Atkinson.
 We do not accept unsolicited manuscripts for Disciplinary Dialogues.